Clearing Oracle’s Contract Audit Hurdles

 Being successful in the Oracle A, B, C audit power struggle requires more than remaining contractually compliant.
 Enterprises need to have ready means to communicate compliance, and Oracle has to know compliance requirements have been met.
 After all, Oracle conducts audits to generate revenue by finding new reasons customers must buy licenses and cloud services.
 And while audits cost them much less than it costs enterprises to deal with them, they still cost Oracle money, so there must be some upside for them.
 If enterprises can clear the uncertainty up front, it takes away a great deal of leverage at the bargaining table.
 It can even help companies avoid having to come to the table at all.

 Craig Guarente is the CEO and founder of Palisade Compliance.
-This article was adapted from a talk delivered at Postgres Vision 2016 on Oracle cost containment and contract management, and which will be delivered again at Postgres Vision 2017, June 26–28 in Boston.
+This article was adapted from a talk delivered at Postgres Vision 2016 on Oracle cost containment and contract management.
 Founded in 2011, Palisade Compliance is now the leading independent provider of Oracle licensing, contracting, audit defense, and cost reduction services.
 Craig worked at Oracle for over 15 years, ultimately as Global Vice President of Contracts, Business Practices, and Migrations.